 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- A few more cases of lung cancer happened in people taking this drug compared to people taking other diabetes drugs.
+- In some studies, a few more cases of lung cancer happened in people taking this drug compared to people taking other diabetes drugs.
 The cause of this is not known.
 If you have lung cancer or if you have any questions, talk with your doctor.

 WARNING/CAUTION: Even though it may be rare, some people may have very bad and sometimes deadly side effects when taking a drug.
 Tell your doctor or get medical help right away if you have any of the following signs or symptoms that may be related to a very bad side effect: